Skip to content

 The in-scope capabilities for v1 are:

-• OneLake shortcuts to S3 and GCS — read-only federation.
-Objects in S3 or GCS are surfaced inside OneLake without copying.
+• OneLake shortcuts to competing-cloud object stores — read-only federation.
+Objects in a competing cloud's object store are surfaced inside OneLake without copying.
 No transformation, no write-back.

-• Purview cross-cloud scans — Purview connectors scan Snowflake, BigQuery, and Redshift for catalog metadata and classification.
+• Purview cross-cloud scans — Purview connectors scan competing cloud data warehouses for catalog metadata and classification.
 No compute federation; lineage is catalog-level only.

 Explicitly deferred (roadmap, not committed in v1):